Menkaure: Pyramid complex

 Menkaure's pyramid at Giza was called Netjer-er-Menkaure, meaning "Menkaure is Divine".
 This pyramid is the smallest of the three main pyramids at Giza.
 This pyramid measures 103.4 m at the base and 65.5 m in height.
 There are three subsidiary pyramids associated with Menkaure's pyramid.

 These other pyramids are sometimes labeled G-IIIa (East subsidiary pyramid), G-IIIb (Middle subsidiary pyramid) and G-IIIc (West subsidiary pyramid).
 In the chapel associated with G-IIIa a statue of a queen was found.
 It is possible that these pyramids were meant for the queens of Khafre.
 It may be that Khamerernebti II was buried in one of the pyramids.

 Valley temple

 The Valley temple was a mainly brick built structure that was enlarged in the fifth or sixth Dynasty.
-From this temple come the famous statues of Menkaure with his queen and Menkaure with several deities.
+From this temple come the famous statues of Menkaure with his queen and Menkaure with several deities ("Menkaure triads").
 A partial list includes: